Shashwat1956/Bank-Operations/README.md

 - **Transaction History**: Maintain a record of each account’s transaction history (deposits and withdrawals).
 - **Interest Calculation**: Implement functionality to calculate interest on the balance.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----

-This README should be placed in the root of your repository, named `README.md`.
-It describes the code's purpose, functionality, and usage, making it easier for anyone reviewing or using your code to understand how to interact with the Bank Account Management System.